Code-Institute-Submissions/MomciloDordevic-MS3/README.md

     - Read recipe
     - Update(Edit) recipe
     - Delete recipe they created
-- Be able to search the database for recipes with keywords that query Recipe Names, Ingredients, and Allergens.
+- Be able to search the database for recipes with keywords that query Recipe Names, Ingredients, and Alergens.

 ## User Stories